 Electricity can kill.
-According to the Health and Safety Executive (HSE) approximately 1000 accidents a year are caused by electric shocks.
+According to the Health and Safety Executive (HSE) approximately 1000 accidents, a year are caused by electric shocks.
 About 30 of these cases are fatal and arise from working with overhead or underground power cables.
-This meas electrical safety at work is a serious issue.
+This means electrical safety at work is a serious issue.

 Under the Health and Safety at Work etc. Act 1974 employers have legal duties and obligations “to ensure, so far as is reasonably practicable, the health, safety and welfare at work” of all their employees.
 Additionally, the Electricity at Work Regulations 1989, applies more specifically to the use of electricity within the workplace from electrical supplies to the use of electrical equipment.
 This legislation places a joint responsibility on employers, employees and contractors to ensure equipment is correctly installed, used and maintained.